-I knew you when I was too young to make sense of anything, and the truth is I’m just now figuring things out.
-Like how you are the only man who has ever seen me and believed in what I can do.
+I knew you when I was too young to make sense of anything.
+Like how you are the only man who has ever seen me and believed in what I could do.
 Who has been on my team?

 “Parisia…” you always left your sentences blank, allowing me to fill in the rest.

 “…is working,” my attention was focused on the computer ahead of me.

 It was like watching a genius in their becoming.